David Harewood: Personal life

-Harewood is a mental health ambassador and has been open about his own struggles, confessing that he used to self-medicate with alcohol to deal with his bipolar-like symptoms, discarding the medication given to him by doctors.
-He was sectioned under the Mental Health Act, spent time on the Whittington Hospital psychiatric ward, and was prescribed the antipsychotic drug chlorpromazine.
-He subsequently expanded on his experiences, hosting a 2019 BBC documentary titled David Harewood: My Psychosis and Me.
+Harewood has been open about his mental health troubles and has admitted that he used to self-medicate with alcohol and marijuana to deal with his bipolar-like symptoms, discarding the medication given to him by doctors.
+He was sectioned under the Mental Health Act, spent time on Whittington Hospital's psychiatric ward, and was prescribed the antipsychotic drug chlorpromazine.
+In a 2021 essay for The Guardian, he wrote: